swopblock/Swop-Script/README.md

 * Paying
 * Receipting

-# Swopblock Auto Action Confirming Grammar
+# Swopblock Confirming Grammar

-The Swopblock auto action confirming grammar is the grammar for a kind of message that specifies a confirmation made autonomously that confirms a paying or cashing change that finalizes a Swopblock transaction.
+The Swopblock confirming grammar is the grammar for a kind of message that specifies a confirmation made autonomously that confirms a paying or cashing change that finalizes a Swopblock transaction.
 There are two kinds of confirmations: confirmations that confirm an expenditure (SWOBL delivery) and confirmations that confirm a receipt (BTC, ETH, etc. delivery).

 **Confirming:**